LeoMichaels/MichaelsDataProjects/README.md

 ### Dashboard Link : https://github.com/LeoMichaels/MichaelsDataProjects/blob/99687e90b2ed7021905b616fdacd46a89dc421c8/PBI_GITHUB_Source2_Google_GCP_ServiceValueDistribution.pdf

-Summary: This project analyzes a business's cloud billing costs across multiple cloud services.
-The company tracks usage using several attributes such as "amount of data transmitted," "time used," and "cost incurred."
-To simplify these metrics, I combined them into a single feature called Time_Usage_Utilisation.
-While this feature doesn’t have a specific meaning on its own, it serves as a reflection of overall service usage.
+Summary: This project looks at how a business is spending money on cloud services.
+The company uses many different services, and tracks things like how much data is used, how long the services are used, and how much each service costs.
+To make this easier to understand, I created a single number called Time_Usage_Utilisation.
+This number combines all of those different factors into one, showing how much each service is being used.

-The main goal of this project is to identify which cloud services are costing more relative to their usage.
-For example, some services (X, Y, Z) have been notably cheaper because the company has not only used them a lot (high data transmission), but they are also more cost-effective.
-The visualization helps a manager quickly identify services that are underperforming (marked in red) based on poor utilization, aiding in decisions about which services to drop.
+The main goal of this project is to help managers quickly see which cloud services are too expensive for how much they’re being used.
+For example, some services (like X, Y, and Z) are much cheaper because the company uses them a lot but they are still low-cost.
+The dashboard shows this in red to help managers make quick decisions on whether to drop services that are too expensive or not being used enough.
 <br />
 <br />
 <br />